How to save money on school renovations

 Step 5: Establish a budget and schedule

-Costing out projects is essential, as many projects tend to go 10 to 20 percent over budget.
+Costing out projects is essential, as many projects tend to go 10% to 15% over budget.
 Project budgets should include more than just hard costs — also add in soft costs such as professional service fees, technology, FF&E (furniture, fixtures, and equipment), contingencies, permit fees, issuance costs, and others.
 Setting a realistic budget will take coordination and cooperation between the owner’s representative, architect, and construction project manager or general contractor.
 Owner’s representatives will help oversee reviews of schematic design, design development, and construction documents for adherence to the budget and scope.

 Step 6: Oversee the construction process

-At some point in the process, the construction manager will likely come to you and say, “We need to do x, and the cost will be y.”
+At some point in the process, the construction manager or general contractor will likely come to you and say, “We need to do x, and the cost will be y.”
 Once construction is underway, it’s important that the district understand how to manage change orders to reduce unnecessary costs and stick to the budget.